afalfallaj/smart_garage_door/README.md

 3. **State stuck on "opening"**: Check if toggle entity ID is correct and state changes are detected
    - Look for toggle entity state changes in debug logs
-   - Verify opening_duration setting is appropriate
+   - Verify motion_duration setting is appropriate

 4. **Toggle not working**: Verify the toggle entity domain (switch or light) is supported
    - Check logs for "Failed to call [domain].toggle for [entity]"